 This page provides definitions of the terms used in the admissions process.

-Program Requirements: are the subject requirement(s) and supplemental requirements as identified by each program.
+The subject requirement(s) and supplemental requirements as identified by each program.

 Applicants with the highest academic strength are considered for admission or further applicant assessment.
-The minimum academic strength varies from year to year, and acceptance to a program is dependent on the number of applications received, the academic strength of the applicants, and the program capacity.
+The minimum academic strength varies from year to year and acceptance to a program is dependent on the number of applications received, the academic strength of the applicants and the program capacity.
 During the selection process, marks may be reviewed on an individual basis.
 As a result, applicants with low grades in the required subjects may not be considered.

-Note: For all certificate, diploma, and advanced diploma programs, marks for required courses will be awarded a 10-mark bonus as follows:
+Note: For all certificate, diploma and advanced diploma programs, marks for required courses will be awarded a 10-mark bonus as follows: